ivan-hc/AppMan/README.md

 ### Cannot mount and run AppImages
 See https://docs.appimage.org/user-guide/troubleshooting/fuse.html

 ### Missing dependences
 To prevent any issue is strongly recommended to install all dependences listed at the paragraph "[Requirements](#requirements)", alternativelly you can use this workaround.

-Open the file `appman` with a text editor and change the following line (do this for each update):
+Open the file `/opt/am/APP-MANAGER` with a text editor and change the following line (do this for each update):
 ```
-for name in "ar" "cat" "chmod" "chown" "curl" "grep" "sed" "tar" "unzip" "wget" "zsync"; do
+for name in "ar" "unzip" "tar" "zsync"; do
 ```

 Example, "`ar`" is included in `binutils` and it is used by few installation scripts to extract .deb packages.
 If you don't plan to install "`vivaldi`" in aarch64, "`windows95`" in x86_64 or "`ocenaudio`" in i686, change the line above like this:
 ```
-for name in "cat" "chmod" "chown" "curl" "grep" "sed" "tar" "unzip" "wget" "zsync"; do
+for name in "unzip" "tar" "zsync"; do
 ```
 In addition, the command "`zsync`" is used to update some AppImage packages.
 Until now the installation scripts for x86_64 that include this as a dependence are more than 220, so without it you can't update these Appimages.
 If this is not a problem for you, can chamge the line above like this:
 ```
-for name in "cat" "chmod" "chown" "curl" "grep" "sed" "tar" "unzip" "wget"; do
+for name in "unzip" "tar"; do
 ```
-I don't recommend to remove all other commands, being them mainly used in "AppMan" itself.
+I don't recommend to remove all other commands, being them mainly used.

 ### Spyware, malware and dangerous software
 Before installing any application, try to know where it comes from first.
 This program provides you with two basic options for this purpose: